 - Incorrect bank account information.
 Given most refunds are sent electronically it’s very important to double (or triple) check that your account number and bank routing number are accurate.
 You don’t want a delay trying to recover a refund because it went to the wrong bank account.
 This has impacted thousands of people and even delayed payment of stimulus checks which relied on your latest tax return payment details.

-One thing to note is that by using electronic filing software like TurboTax to efile returns, you can eliminate a lot of the simple errors or incomplete information related issues that delay tax refund processing because tax software packages have automated checks before you submit the return to the IRS.
-This is why electronically filing your taxes is the recommended option by the IRS and tax advocates.
+Using electronic filing software like TurboTax to efile returns, you can eliminate a lot of the simple errors or incomplete information related issues that delay tax refund processing because tax software packages have automated checks before you submit the return to the IRS.

 What To Do Next?